Pytonballoon810/awesome/USAGE.md

 #### 2. Install Registry Files

-1. Double-click on `add_new_reg_template_option.reg` to add the registry entry for .reg file templates
+1. Double-click on `registry/add_new_reg_template_option.reg` to add the registry entry for .reg file templates
-2. Double-click on `add_new_ps1_template_option.reg` to add the registry entry for PowerShell script templates
+2. Double-click on `registry/add_new_ps1_template_option.reg` to add the registry entry for PowerShell script templates
 3. Accept any security prompts that appear

 #### 3. Using the Templates